BeSmarterWithData/ImpactIQ-SemanticLinkLabs/README.md

    - Click **Run all** at the top of the notebook
    - OR click the play button in each cell sequentially

-2. **Monitor progress**
-   - The notebook will display progress as it extracts metadata
-   - Extraction time varies based on the number of workspaces and items
-   - Expect 5-15 minutes for most environments

 3. **Verify the output**
-   - Once complete, check your Lakehouse for the following tables in the `dbo` schema:
+   - Once complete, your Lakehouse wil have the following tables in the `dbo` schema (this happens even if you don't have data related to the table - it's needed for the semantic model):
      - `Workspaces`, `Datasets`, `Reports`, `Dataflows`, `FabricItems`
      - `DatasetSourcesInfo`, `DatasetRefreshHistory`
      - `DataflowSourcesInfo`, `DataflowRefreshHistory`, `DataflowDetail`